Homepage > Education and Learning > Schools > Find a School > School Search

 St Patrick’s has access to Autism Outreach and the school team regularly meet each half-term with those students in school who have a full diagnosis.

 We have close links with our Educational Psychologist who provides information for staff training on a range of issues.
+St Patrick’s also has access to termly visits from the Educational Psychologist.

-The school nurse team and medically trained professionals deliver training on issues such as asthma, epilepsy and physiotherapy programmes.
+The school nurse and medically trained professionals deliver training on issues such as asthma, epilepsy and physiotherapy programmes.

 Autism Outreach Team